regorxxx/Playlist-Tools-SMP/presets/Search by/readme.txt

 Recipes may also contain a forced theme, either the entire object or a link to a theme file (path or filename).

 Both may be used in buttons, tools or with Playlist Tools's Pools (pools' themes and recipes arguments may link to these files).

+Filters are pre-defined queries meant to be used as forced queries to filter the library, independently of the recipe, theme or other config set.
+Currently used on the customizable 'search_bydistance' button.